heeplr/rpi-cookstrap/README.md

 # Getting started

 This will create a working raspbian-lite image without any personal customizations.
-Wifi will be configured wifi and a full upgrade will be perfomed:
+Wifi will be configured and a full upgrade will be perfomed:

 1. Clone and ```cd examples/wifi+upgrade``` (or any other project)